deleSerna/deleSerna.github.io/_posts/2024-10-22-virtual_threads.markdown

    Number of java libraries are changed it's internal implementation to support this non blocking operations by using NIO (eg: [JEP-353](https://openjdk.org/jeps/353), [JEP-373](https://openjdk.org/jeps/373) etc.) or using `ReentrantLock` instead of `synchronized block`.

-   [Here](https://github.com/deleSerna/javanewfeatures/blob/main/java23/virtualthread/src/IoEchoThreadPoolServer.java#L20), I have adapted a small NIO based client server program using Virtual Thread to understand the chnages in the ServerSocket api for virtual thread.
+   [Here](https://github.com/deleSerna/javanewfeatures/blob/main/java23/virtualthread/src/IoEchoThreadPoolServer.java#L20), I have adapted a small NIO based client server program using Virtual Thread to understand the changes in the ServerSocket api for virtual thread.

    Steps to follow
    1. Start IoEchoThreadPoolServer.